 When in the room we heard 2 comparisons giving 4 combinations of "front end" listening experiences.
 The turntables compared were the lower-mid offering MG (Magic Groove) against the upper-mid range SG (Super Groove) whilst the phono stage comparison was between the Phono-1 and the brand new CALON.

-First the MG / Phono-1 combination was played as the baseline for the further changes.
+First the MG / Phono-1 combination was played as the baseline for the further changes to come.
 I won't comment too much on that because the rest of the system is clearly having a major influence on the way it sounds.
 Then we went to the CALON phono stage which is a newly launched product from the brand.
 Its a "dual-mono" design.
 The difference was significant - everything took a leap up - timing, clarity, dynamics and musical engagement - it wasn't subtle.
 Neither's the price difference - £1,500 vs £15,000.
 Then the step to the SG table and another leap forward for everything, with no downside changes.
 Similar in magnitude, but I'd say the phono stage was the greatest difference.
 This was clarified by taking the SG turntable back to the Phono-1.

 HEGEL / AMPHION

 I spent a long time in this room.
 This and the moor amps / Epos room mentioned below occupied the largest part of my listening time.
 Its something that's hard to describe, but both of these systems allow you to just sit back and take in the music (if I find myself sitting forward, it tends to be because I'm listening to the system, not the music - body language is an interesting topic!).
-First, its worth mentioning how the S3 speakers managed to convincingly fill a pretty large room, for such a relatively diminutive speaker - although they clearly don't do the very lowest and heaviest bass, this combo never felt underwhelming in that area, even with stuff like Kiasmos or Ghost Rider.
+First, its worth mentioning how the 3S speakers managed to convincingly fill a pretty large room, for such a relatively diminutive speaker - although they clearly don't do the very lowest and heaviest bass, this combo never felt underwhelming in that area, even with stuff like Kiasmos or Ghost Rider.
 The Bill Frisell version of Heard It On The Grapevine seems a very straightforward track, but its actually not that easy for a system to convey the sense of dynamics when he attacks the instrument - no problem here.
 Hans Theessink's Slow Train also came across with a pleasing sense of rhythm and emotion.
 Its almost easier to describe what this system doesn't do - no shoutiness, no nasty edges, no dullness, just the music.

 I really enjoyed this system - it was very close to taking the sound of the show award, but in terms of VFM at this show, an easy winner.
 One box, one pair of speakers, years of musical pleasure - simple.